 I recently had the pleasure of reading The Universe in Zero Words: The Story of Mathematics as Told through Equations.
 Written by Dr. Dana Mackenzie, the book frames mathematical history in terms of some of the most important equations ever discovered.
 While writing about equations for a general audience can be a dangerous game, Dr. Mackenzie tackles mathematical notation head on.
 If the sight of an equation causes a chill to run down your spine, fear not; the book eases you in with the very simplest of equations (we’re talking 1 + 1 = 2 here) and guides you gently through a history of mathematics, from antiquity to present day.

 Of course, as you move closer to the present, the equations get a little more sophisticated.
-Even so, Dr. Mackenzie does his best to ground the equations to something relatable to a wide audience (and by . . . → Read More: Math in Books: The Universe in Zero Words
+Even so, Dr. Mackenzie does his best to ground the equations to something relatable to a wide . . . → Read More: Math in Books: The Universe in Zero Words

 Presh Talwalkar, fellow blogger and founder of the game theory/personal finance website Mind Your Decisions, has recently released an e-book composed of 70 math puzzles previously featured on his blog.
 He was kind enough to send a review copy my way, so if you enjoy a good math puzzle, read on!